-COURSE INFORMATION

-Fieldwork: N/A

 Course Contributions: \$20 (does not include the \$10 Adobe licence)

 Course Leads to: Level 1 Digital Art

-Teacher in charge of subject: Miss Clapperton

-HOLA in charge of subject: Miss Clapperton
+Teacher in charge of subject: Miss Clapperton HOLA in charge of subject: Miss Clapperton

-Digital Art focuses on experiencing a variety of digital and practical media, techniques and tools for art-making in the fields of Photography, Design and/or Animation.
+Digital Art focuses on experiencing a variety of digital and practical media, techniques and tools for art-making in the fields of Photography, Digital painting, Design and Illustration.
 It leads on to Level 1 Digital Art.
 In further years (Level 2 and 3) Digital Art breaks into separate courses of Photography and Design.
 Students can take both Photography and Design in the senior school.

 Students can use a laptop for this course but will need it to be high functioning.
-Students also are required to have purchased a copy of Adobe Photoshop CS5 or higher for their laptop and/or home computer.
+Students also are required to have purchased a copy of Adobe Photoshop CC for their laptop and/ or home computer.
 A year Adobe licence can be purchased through the school for approx. \$10.
 Information regarding this will be given to students at the beginning of the course.